Madelyn Sheppard: Life and career

 Sheppard grew up on a plantation in the Alabama Black Belt.
 Her family lived in Dallas County, Alabama.
 She studied music and literature at a university in Birmingham, Alabama, and graduated from both Judson College and a woman's college in Montgomery, Alabama.
 In 1926, she married Joseph Bryant, a music store owner in New York City who was from Selma.

 Sheppard studied singing under Edward G. Powell.

 In 1918, Sheppard and Annelu Burns composed the music and lyrics for the musical comedy Hooray for the Girls, with the book written by Helen Smith Woodruff.
 The musical was staged in December the same year by the American Committee for Devastated France as part of a post-war fundraising effort.

 She composed the score for the musical comedy, Just Because, which obtained a copyright in 1919.
 The play opened on Broadway on March 22, 1922 at the Earl Carroll Theatre.
-According to Cait Miller at the Library of Congress, the play "may well have been the first full-length Broadway musical authored entirely by women."
+According to Ben West at the Library of Congress, the play "may well have been the first full-length Broadway musical authored entirely by women."

 She also wrote music for The Greatest Game in Town by Dorothy Looker with lyrics and choreography by Evelyn Davis.

 Sheppard died in 1990 and was buried at the New Live Oak Cemetery in Selma, Alabama.